-B. The person’s refugee status application was rejected or the person’s appeal against the denial of refugee status was dismissed, and the filing period for an appeal, administrative appeal or administrative litigation concerning the decision has not expired; or
+B. The person's refugee status application was rejected or the person's appeal against the denial of refugee status was dismissed, and the period filing period for an appeal, administrative administrative or administrative appeal expired litigation concerning the decision has not; or

 C. The person's administrative appeal or administrative litigation concerning the denial of refugee status is ongoing.